MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-share-data-features.md

 ![Supported](media/check.png) Business Central Online ![Not Supported](media/x-icon.png) Business Central On-premises

 Directly from most collection pages and details pages, you can send a link to the page to people, group chats or channels.
 For example, share a link to a filtered view of your records.
-Recipients then select the link to open the page in Business Central.
+If you've installed the [!INCLUDE[prod_short](includes/prod_short.md)] app for Teams, the link will automatically expand into a compact card for you to include with your message.
+Recipients then select the link or card to open the page in Business Central.

 For more information, see [Sharing Records and Page Links in Teams](across-working-with-teams.md).